Swift-Universe/Swift-Tensor/README.md

 * `matrixProduct(_:_:)`: It takes 2 matrix shaped `Tensor` instances as parameters and returns the resulting multiplied matrix `Tensor`.
 * `visualize(_:)`: It takes 1 matrix or vector shaped `Tensor` instance and gives its visualization by printing it.
 It can be helpful in testing the elements' position in the `Tensor` by visualizing it.
 * `transpose`: This is a computed property called on the `Tensor` instance to return the transposed `Tensor`.
 Note that it can be applied only on a matrix or vector shaped `Tensor` instance but not on more than 3-D `Tensor` because it does not make any sense.

+## Contribution

+Contributions are most welcome.
+Please maintain integrity with the existing coding style in this project as it helps in easily understanding the code such as `////` have been used to comment whenreas `///` is used for fixing the problems in code.
+Better documentation is coming soon...

+This project is aimed at growing by adding more features that are important to `Tensor` type of data including matrix and vector type of data also.
+You may pull a request to add new features or for fixing bugs.

+#### We hope to grow this project into a complete tool for doing deep learning tasks!

+## Contact

+You may contact me directly at [rahulbhalley@icloud.com](rahulbhalley@icloud.com).